Code-the-Dream-School/node-essentials/assignments/assignment3-middleware.md

 4. You test with Postman to make sure all of this works.

-There is a TDD test for this lesson.
-Run `npm run tdd assignment3a`

 For the rest of this assignment, you'll set your app aside for a moment, and learn some debugging skills.